OPHoperHPO/RealtekMAC/README.md

 1. Realtek 8723bs
 2. Realtek 8188eu
 ## What does the tool do?
-This tool will change your original MAC to New Mac!
+This tool will change your original MAC to new Mac!
 Please rerun for other MAC!
 Default generates Unknown Vendor MAC address!